 There is a ton of skepticism around improving business processes.
-Some company managers consider it a trendy buzzword, others think that improving operations is too complicated and expensive - so it’s better to not drag the team into it.
+Some managers think it's a buzzword, others that improving operations is too complicated.
+So it’s better to not drag the team into it.

 Other than that, business owners often believe that if something works there’s no need to change it.
 “If it ain’t broke, don’t fix it” - a popular saying goes.

-However, fixing processes only when they break is an inefficient strategy.
-Even if you put out the fire, unless you find the match that stroke it, in no time, a new one will start.
-The same is true for business processes - if you don’t dig into the root cause of operational challenges, bottlenecks will keep coming.
+Fixing processes only when they break is an inefficient strategy.
+Even if you put out the fire unless you find what started it, a new one will start.
+The same is true for business processes.
+If you don’t dig into the root cause of operational challenges, bottlenecks will keep coming.

 Most business process improvement strategies fail - but we should keep trying

-Before you take the first step on the road to building a productive and united team, one thing is worth understanding - getting to the finish line will not be easy.
-In fact, according to a McKinsey survey, 70% of large-scale business improvement initiatives fail.
+Before we begin, one thing needs understanding - getting to the finish line will not be easy.
+According to a McKinsey survey, 70% of large-scale business improvement initiatives fail.

-Before you start planning your own BPM strategy, let’s take some time to determine why so many initiatives fail.
+Before you start planning your own strategy, let’s determine why so many initiatives fail.
 These are the reasons most executives list as the key pitfalls.

-- Lack of understanding what improving business processes means.
+- Lack of understanding of what improving business processes means.

 - Resistance to change from the team and project stakeholders - CEOs have a hard time communicating the importance and value of re-shaping processes.